Izoduwa/Blogging_API/README.md

 - Endpoint: **/api/blog/all/{state}**
 - Method: GET
-- Description: Retrieve all blogs created by the authenticated user by State: **draft/published**.
+- Description: Retrieve all blogs created by the authenticated user, filter with state: **draft/published**.
 - Response:

 [